modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

 > Please note, NativeMinLength <= RecommendedMinLength <= RecommendedMaxLength <= NativeMaxLength

 > It's advisable to stick to the default native min and max lengths, or, ensure the new values are more strict than the defaults.
 These match native teams validation.

-> If you have suffixes defined in the Template table, see below.
-The NativeMaxLength for the 'name' field must be less than the default length (1013) minus the length of the longest suffix.
-For example a suffix with the maximum length of 10 would require a 'name' NativeMaxLength of less than 1003 (1013 - 10).

 ## Approvers Table